SC mulls proceeding against Swati under Article 62

 The court subsequently issued a notice to Swati.

 IGP Jan Mohammad also appeared in court today.
-The CJP asked him why he hadn't filed a complaint, to which the police chief replied that it was because he was abroad.
+The CJP asked him why he hadn't filed a complaint against Swati, to which the police chief replied that it was because he was abroad.

 The CJP asked whether another complaint could be filed in the matter, and directed that, if possible, it should be filed today.